nzvincent/nzvincent-github/python/siteDoAutomation/README.md

+## SiteDo

-## SiteDo is simple one page Python Selenium script to Do most of the browser tasks
+SiteDo is simple one page Python Selenium script to Do most of the browser tasks Currently tested on Python 2.7 and above Linux OS, and should also be working on Windows OS.

 **Download and Run**